fehertoypeter/Wizz-air-prep/note.md

-# 🛠️ Bug Report & Feature Notes
+##  PRIVATE NOTE

-## 🔒 PRIVATE NOTE
+- During test works well overall.

-- The test works well overall.
+### ❗ Issues:
-- The only issue is that if I'm on the notes dashboard, open a note, and then either delete it or save it as empty, the entire interface disappears, including the view of the current question.
+- If I'm on the notes dashboard, open a note, and then either delete it or save it as empty, the entire interface disappears, including the view of the current question.
 Nothing is visible in the practice/notes section until the page is refreshed.

 ---